 Remember: Make sure you are looking at the new trends within your specific industry.
 You want to tailor your marketing strategies to your customer preferences, not someone else’s.

-The Salesforce 2017 Guide to Holiday Readiness has stated that shoppers are showing more buying intent on mobile than on desktop or laptop.
 Mobile isn’t just seen as a place to do your retail research.
-With many brands becoming mobile optimised and even developing an app, users are now willing to make a purchase from smartphones!
+With many brands becoming mobile optimised and even developing an app, users are now more willing to make a purchase from smartphones.

-As fewer people are willing to queue, venture out the house for the best bargains or fight for discounted items, Black Friday is becoming less about bricks and mortar and more online focused.
-That doesn’t mean you are going to see empty stores on Black Friday, it’s just a helpful to remember that you need to cater to all those shoppers celebrating this retail day online by being as mobile-friendly as possible!
+As fewer people are willing to queue, or are unable to venture out of the house for the best bargains or fight for discounted items, Black Friday is even less about bricks and mortar and more online focused this year.
+That doesn’t mean you are going to see empty stores on Black Friday (outside of the UK’s current lockdown restrictions), it’s just helpful to remember that you need to cater to all those shoppers celebrating this retail day online by being as mobile-friendly as possible!

 What are the best practices to capitalise on the growing adoption of mobile shopping?

-The gap is getting smaller.
-Online shopping is closing in on in-store shopping with customers becoming more experimental online.
+Under normal circumstances, the gap was getting smaller.
+Online shopping has been closing in on in-store shopping with customers becoming more experimental online.
+Due to the current pandemic and restrictions, this year we expect to see an even higher increase in retail online sales.

 With less time to spend shopping and the expectation of retail needs to be answered quickly, eCommerce stores must ensure users see offers and products tailored to them.
 Saving your customers time should be a priority of any eCommerce store.
 Through personalisation and immediate customer service, you can keep customer focus on the brand rather than have them wandering to your competitors.